Retirement

 Why Earning Less Passive Income Has Changed My Life For The Better

-In October 2023, my passive income took a significant $150,000 hit, representing a decrease of 39%, following the purchase of a new house we didn’t really need.
+In 2023, my passive income took a significant $150,000 hit, representing a decrease of 39%, following the purchase of a new house we didn’t really need.
 It was funded by proceeds from selling public stocks and bonds.
 The decision to buy the house with cash was agonizing, as we didn’t need a nicer home.
+It

 Why Earning Less Passive Income Has Changed My Life For The Better Read More »